ghall15/fiscalhistory/webpage/data_appendix.rst

     * Gov_Bond_Quant_1900_1918.xls_  -- provides the principal value outstanding for each loan

-    * Gov_Bond_Price_1900_1918.xls_ -- provides the market price for each loan
+    * Gov_Bond_Price_1900_1927.xlsx_ -- provides the market price for each loan

 The sources for the data are:

-    * The description of each bond comes from [Childs_1947]_.
+    * The description of each bond comes from [Childs_1947]_ and the MSPD_.

-    * The quantity outstanding data from the `Monthly Statements of the Public Debt`_.
+    * The quantity outstanding data from the MSPD_.

     * The price data are from the New York *Times*.
-January 1900 to March 1917 data are from "Bid and Asked Quotation" and April 1917 to December 1918 data are from "United States Govt.
+January 1900 to March 1917 data are from "Bid and Asked Quotation" and April 1917 to December 1927 data are from "United States Govt.
 Bonds."
 From April 1917 to February 1919, there appeared a section in the *Times* titled "United States Govt.
 Bonds" which quoted dealer prices, and these prices differ slightly from our normal source "Bid and Asked Quotation."